 Comprehensive career services for MBA students and alumni

 Culture, language, surroundings: people who want to launch their career in Austria often experience a rocky start.
 With this in mind, the WU Executive Academy recently introduced the “Making it in Austria” initiative.
 It is a digital platform comprised of experts, mentors, and alumni who offer extensive support through career services and individual coachings to students and graduates wishing to start a career in Austria.
-Therese Bauer, Community Engagement Manager at the WU Executive Academy, and two alumni who have in fact made it, Ema Hafner, Head of the Marketing and International Business Department at Wiener Privatklinik (Vienna Private Hospital), and Marijan Mumdziev, CEO of Amodo, explain the platform’s services and go into what expats should pay special attention to.
+Barbara Stöttinger, Dean of the WU Executive Academy, and two alumni who have in fact made it, Ema Hafner, Head of the Marketing and International Business Department at Wiener Privatklinik (Vienna Private Hospital), and Marijan Mumdziev, CEO of Amodo, explain the platform’s services and go into what expats should pay special attention to.

 Vienna has a reputation of being the city with the world’s best quality of living.
 To expatriates, i.e. managers from other countries, the City of Song offers many amenities: urban flair, cultural diversity, and excellent job opportunities await in this international business hotspot in the heart of Europe.
 The capital city of Austria serves as the perfect hub to connect Eastern and Western Europe, offering exciting jobs in international institutions and corporations as well as excellent breeding grounds to start a company.